leamas/lpf/README.md

     $ rpmbuild -bb lpf-msttcore-fonts.spec
     $ rpm -U --force /home/al/rpmbuild/RPMS/noarch/lpf-msttcore-fonts-2.2-1.fc18.noarch.rpm

 To use lpf you need to be member of the pkg-build group.
-Do

-    $ sudo usermod -a -G pkg-build <your uid>
-and then *you must logout and login again* for this to be effective.
+On the first run you will be prompted about adding this group to your user.
+These prompts disappear after logging out and in again (or rebooting).

-Check that the /etc/sudodoers file must contains the following line (default in recent Fedora versions):
+Check that the /etc/sudodoers file contains the following line (default in recent Fedora versions):

     #includedir /etc/sudoers.d